Circumcision for Older Boys & Teens – Perth, WAPerth Clinic2020-02-06T04:35:33+11:00

 Welcome to Gentle Procedures Perth circumcision clinic.
 Our private circumcision clinic offers circumcision for boys and adolescents, as well as infant circumcision, and adult circumcision for men of all ages.

-Because we are a specialized circumcision clinic for boys and teens, our clients travel from across Western Australia to access circumcision care at our Perth clinic in Peppermint Grove.
+Because we are a specialized circumcision clinic for boys and teens, our clients travel from across Western Australia to access circumcision care at our Perth clinic.

-With our focus on circumcision procedures for all ages we are able to deliver the highest standard of male medical care for boys and teenagers.
+With our focus on circumcision procedures for all ages, we can deliver a high standard of male medical care for boys and teenagers.
 Adult circumcision is also offered at our clinic and you can find more detail on this service on a dedicated page on this website.

 Please contact us today for a consultation (in clinic or by phone) regarding a circumcision procedure for your son with Doctor Newton.
-You can reach us by phone during clinic hours at (08) 9286 9900 or use the Contact form and we will call you back to answer your questions or book an appointment.
+You can reach us by phone during clinic hours at (08) 9286 9900 or use the Contact form and we will call you back to answer your questions or book an appointment at our circumcision clinic.

 Dedicated WA Circumcision Clinic for Boys of Any Age

-If you have a newborn boy and plan to have him circumcised we encourage you to book an appointment as soon as possible, as it is better to have the circumcision earlier in your child’s life.
-If, however, your son is no longer a baby, a virtually painless circumcision can still be performed with the Pollock Technique™ at our Perth clinic serving all of WA.
+If you have a newborn boy and plan to have him circumcised, we encourage you to book an appointment as soon as possible, as it is better to have the circumcision earlier in your child’s life.
+If, however, your son is no longer a baby, a virtually painless circumcision can still be performed with the Pollock Technique™ at our circumcision clinic.

 There are no age restrictions for circumcision.
 Our clients include a wide range of ages from infants to seniors, and Gentle Procedures is the only dedicated circumcision clinic in Western Australia offering circumcision for boys and teens as a routine procedure with the Pollock Technique™.